rvhuang/heuristic-suite/README.md

 Following information is required in order to utilize the engine:

-1. **The type of step for the puzzle**

-    The type will be required to implement [IStep(TKey)](https://github.com/rvhuang/heuristic-suite/blob/master/AlgorithmForce.HeuristicSuite/IStep.cs) interface.
+1. **The type of step for the puzzle.** The type will be required to implement [IStep(TKey)](https://github.com/rvhuang/heuristic-suite/blob/master/AlgorithmForce.HeuristicSuite/IStep.cs) interface.
 The instance of the type represents the state of puzzle. `Key` is the property used to check the equality, and compare between two steps.

-2. **The method to compare steps**

-    Steps are compared to each other by `Key` property to determine which has better score.
+2. **The method to compare steps.** Steps are compared to each other by `Key` property to determine which has better score.
 This can be done by implementing [IComparable(TKey)](https://msdn.microsoft.com/en-us/library/4d7sx9hd.aspx) or providing [IComparer(TKey)](https://msdn.microsoft.com/en-us/library/8ehhxeaf.aspx) instance.

-3. **The method to get next steps from current step**

-    Next step information can be given by implementing [INextStepFactory(TKey, TStep)](https://github.com/rvhuang/heuristic-suite/blob/master/AlgorithmForce.HeuristicSuite/IStep.cs) interface, or providing [NextStepFactory](https://github.com/rvhuang/heuristic-suite/blob/master/AlgorithmForce.HeuristicSuite/AStar.cs#L29) delegate.
+3. **The method to get next steps from current step.** Next step information can be given by implementing [INextStepFactory(TKey, TStep)](https://github.com/rvhuang/heuristic-suite/blob/master/AlgorithmForce.HeuristicSuite/IStep.cs) interface, or providing [NextStepFactory](https://github.com/rvhuang/heuristic-suite/blob/master/AlgorithmForce.HeuristicSuite/AStar.cs#L29) delegate.

 Now we can [Execute](https://github.com/rvhuang/heuristic-suite/blob/master/AlgorithmForce.HeuristicSuite/AStar.cs#L87) the engine with the `from` and `goal` steps to get the solution.
 If the solution exists, you can [Enumerate](https://github.com/rvhuang/heuristic-suite/blob/master/AlgorithmForce.HeuristicSuite/StepExtensions.cs#L7) each of steps, or [Reverse](https://github.com/rvhuang/heuristic-suite/blob/master/AlgorithmForce.HeuristicSuite/StepExtensions.cs#L19) them before the enumeration starts.